amaru-relay-bootstrap: the long-lived Antithesis relay entrypoint.

 Retargeting to another node release is an explicit project task.
 It is

-not just a Cabal compile check: the emitted ledger-state shape has to
+not just a Cabal compile check: the ledger-state CBOR that the pinned

 flowchart LR